 DDC FPO currently processes 30% of all LTL bills in North America, and our clientele is representative of 25% of the top carriers as ranked by revenue.
 We’ve built and deployed more back office solutions for the logistics and transportation industries than any other company, including freight rate auditing.

 Discover what you’re paying for processing your freight bills in-house by completing this fast and free Price-Per-BOL Calculator.
-To learn more about the results we drive, check out our case studies.
 For more useful resources, be sure to subscribe to our blog, Freight Process Insights.